ody-dev/documentation/content/Blog/process_vs_task.md

     - You need built-in result handling
     - You prefer a simpler API with less boilerplate
     - Your background jobs are initiated by client requests

-Your ProcessManager implementation provides a more structured and object-oriented approach to processes, making them easier to work with than raw Swoole processes, which helps bridge some of the usability gap between processes and tasks.